codingcatgirl/choo/docs/transit/models.rst

     .. attribute:: number

-        The number of this :py:class:`Ride` as a string.
+        The number (train number or similar) of this :py:class:`Ride` as a string.

     .. attribute:: bike_friendly